SalihZinaty/robofrient/README.md

-# robofrient
+# robofriends
-first react app - demonstrating the use of the state.
+Tutorial for udemy course - React
+To run the project:

+1. Clone this repo
+2. Run `npm install`
+3. Run `npm start`